 Build Quality – Kitchenaid vs Cuisinart

 Both these models have fantastic build quality.
 All blades are made from high-grade stainless steel, which won’t rust or get blunt easily.
-They’re also pretty simple to sharpen, there are plenty of tutorials online.
+They’re also pretty simple to sharpen.
+See a tutorial here.

 Quick Buyer’s Guide to the Kitchenaid vs Cuisinart Food Processor